quasarcnmi/kube/README.md

 Once the script has completed and exits, it will have exported the variables into the current shell.

-There will also be a file creaed that will be copied to the first masternode,ctyou will use it to bootstrap the cluster on the first master.
+There will also be a file created that will be copied to the first masternode, you will use it to bootstrap the cluster on the first master.

-We will create an installation directory in the non-root user's home directory called ```rke2-installer.
+We will create an installation directory in the non-root user's home directory called ```rke2-installer```